LabCRAIG/boardwalk-prompts/README.md

+# About this repository

+This repository contains the prompts used and results obtained from our experiments with prompting LLMs to generate board game code.

 # Prompting Schemes

 The models were prompted differently depending on the desired mode of implementation.
 For the purposes of this document, `$DOC` refers to the API's documentation in Markdown, `$RULES` refers to the entire description of that game's rules, and `$CODE` refers to the code implemented for that game as a result of the independent test.